quynhho1601/convo_app/README.md

 Prompto allows users to import past LLM chat histories and interact with them visually:

-- Parses multi-turn chat transcripts into individual prompt nodes
+- Extracts prompts into numbered nodes

-- Displays prompts in a two-dimensional workspace with turn numbering
+- Organizes prompts in a 2D workspace

-- Visually distinguishes redundant and non-duplicate prompts
+- Highlights redundancy and missing components

-- Provides a structured canvas to assess prompt completeness

-- Enables prompt consolidation into concise, reusable instructions
+- Supports prompt consolidation and reuse

-- Maintains a prompt log for review, download, and sharing
+- Saves generated prompts in a reusable log

-## File Structure

 ## 📁 Repository Structure